What is a Reverse Mortgage Loan?

 How Much Money Can You Get from a Reverse Mortgage?

-But note that you should always anticipate receiving a loan from your reverse mortgage that is significantly lower in cost than the amount of equity you have in your home.
+But note that you should consistently anticipate receiving a loan from your reverse mortgage that is significantly lower in cost than the equity you have in your home.

-Only then will the reverse mortgage lender pay you the remaining proceeds from your new loan.
+The reverse mortgage lender will only pay you the remaining proceeds from your new loan.

 On average, a 62-year-old will receive around 50% of their home’s appraised value.

-A reverse mortgage calculator will help qualified homeowners get an estimate on what they can receive.
-Factors used are the current value of your house, the borrower’s age, and the current interest rate.
+A reverse mortgage calculator will help qualified homeowners get an estimate of what they can receive.
+The factors used are the current value of your house, the borrower’s age, and the current interest rate.

-If you happen to own your home entirely, you’ll receive all of the proceeds from the loan since you don’t have a mortgage balance to pay off first.
+If you own your home entirely, you’ll receive all of the proceeds from the loan since you don’t have a mortgage balance to pay off first.

 How to Apply for a Reverse Mortgage and How to Get the Best Deals

-You should always shop around for a reverse mortgage lender.
-You need to find out which loan options they offer and their rate quotes by calling each one.
+It would be best to always shop for a reverse mortgage lender.
+It would be best to find their loan options and rate quotes by calling each.

-While on the call, some typical questions to ask are how much you qualify for, what are your payment options, whether or not there are restrictions on the funds you get and what fees do you need to pay upfront and during the life of the loan.
+While on the call, some typical questions are how much you qualify for, what your payment options are, whether or not there are restrictions on the funds you get, and what fees you need to pay upfront and during the life of the loan.

-Often the potential borrower will look for a lender with the lowest interest rates and fees.
-That’s important and can help you decide which lender will be good for you.
+The potential borrower will often look for a lender with the lowest interest rates and fees.
+That’s important and can help you decide which lender will benefit you.

 The right choice depends on when you want to pay.
-That’s either upfront or over the course of the loan.
+That’s either upfront or throughout the loan.

-Also pay attention to customer service satisfaction.
-Scour online to find lender reviews and always check with the BBB to find out if a lender has any or a lot of complaints and negative comments from other homeowners.
+Also, pay attention to customer service satisfaction.
+Scour online to find lender reviews, and always check with the BBB to find out if a lender has any complaints or negative comments from other homeowners.

 To help you out, we did the work for you.